Architecture Firm Award

 AIA’s highest architecture firm honor

 Every year, AIA recognizes one firm that has produced notable architecture for at least a decade.
-It’s our highest firm honor—awarded to firms on par with past recipients like Ehrlich Architects, Eskew+Dumez+Ripple, and Tod Williams Billie Tsien Architects—firms whose passion and practice have earned them a permanent place on the granite Wall of Honor at the AIA Global Campus for Architecture & Design™.
+It’s our highest firm honor—awarded to firms on par with past recipients like Ehrlich Architects, Eskew+Dumez+Ripple, and Tod Williams Billie Tsien Architects—firms whose passion and practice have earned them a permanent place on the granite Wall of Honor at the AIA Global Campus for Architecture & Design®.

 Questions?
 Email AIA Awards

-Congratulations 2026 Architecture Firm Award winner: Duvall Decker
+Congratulations Duvall Decker

-In a celebration of purpose-driven design, Duvall Decker has been honored with the 2026 AIA Architecture Firm Award.
+In a celebration of purpose-driven design, Duvall Decker has been honored with the AIA Architecture Firm Award 2026.
 This recognition highlights the Mississippi-based firm’s unwavering commitment to architecture as a vehicle for social change, community advocacy, and design excellence.
 Founded in 1998 by Anne Marie Duvall Decker, FAIA, and Roy Decker, FAIA, the practice has established a powerful model for how architects can serve communities, particularly those with limited resources, by creating spaces that foster dignity, equity, and public good.

 Nomination